Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

   * - confirm_response_enabled
     - Boolean
     - When enabled, the system will read back the caller's answer to the prompt and ask for confirmation.
-The caller can press 1 to confirm or 2 refute.
-If speech recogition is enabled, they may also respond verbally with a "yes" or "no", respectively.
+The caller can press 1 for "yes" and 2 for "no".
+If speech recogition is enabled, callers can also confirm their response by saying "yes" or "no".

   * - custom_error_prompt_text
     - String
-    - Custom text that will be played to the caller when they make an invalid keypress.
+    - Custom text that will be played to the caller when they provide an invalid response or no response.

   * - destination_country_code
     - String